LimeSurvey: Hosting

 Some web hosting services offer LimeSurvey hosting, either as a custom installation or through a control panel, such as cPanel with Fantastico, Plesk, Softaculous, or Virtualmin Professional.
 LimeSurvey has also been ported by third parties to various content management systems, such as PostNuke, and XOOPS.
 A port to Joomla exists, but it is not compatible with version 1.5 of Joomla.

-The governing organization LimeSurvey GmbH, co-founded by the long-term project leader Carsten Schmitz, also offers the LimeSurvey Professional hosting service.
-This service is similar to web applications such as SurveyMonkey; the main difference being that LimeSurvey Professional fees are based only on the number of people that respond to the survey within a certain time frame and not on limitation of features, like other similar services.
-The LimeSurvey Professional hosting offers up to 25 free responses per month, after which responses can be purchased in one of several subscriptions.
+The governing organization LimeSurvey GmbH, co-founded by the long-term project leader Carsten Schmitz, also offers the LimeSurvey Cloud hosting service.
+This service is similar to web applications such as SurveyMonkey; the main difference being that LimeSurvey Cloud fees are based only on the number of people that respond to the survey within a certain time frame and not on limitation of features, like other similar services.
+The LimeSurvey Cloud hosting offers up to 25 free responses per month, after which responses can be purchased in one of several subscriptions.